 Module Overview

-EverShop is a modular application and it supports modularity.
-It means that all functionality is implemented and delivered in components that are known as Modules.
+EverShop is built on a modular architecture that enables flexibility and extensibility.
+In this design, all functionality is implemented and delivered through components known as modules.

-A module is a logical group – a directory containing controllers, services, views – that are related to a specific business feature.
-In keeping with EverShop’s commitment to optimal modularity, a module encapsulates one feature and has minimal dependencies on other modules.
+A module is a logical group—a directory containing controllers, services, and views—related to a specific business feature.
+Following EverShop's commitment to optimal modularity, each module encapsulates one feature and maintains minimal dependencies on other modules.

-Modules and themes are the units of customization in EverShop.
-Modules provide business features, with supporting logic, while themes strongly influence user experience and storefront appearance.
-Both of theme have a life cycle that allows them to be installed, deleted, and disabled.
-From the perspective of both merchants and extension developers, modules are the central unit of EverShop organization.
+Modules and themes are the primary customization units in EverShop.
+Modules provide business features with supporting logic, while themes influence user experience and storefront appearance.
+Both have a lifecycle that allows them to be installed, deleted, and disabled.
+From the perspective of both merchants and extension developers, modules serve as the central organizational unit of EverShop.

-The purpose of a module is to provide specific product features by implementing new functionality or extending the functionality of other modules.
-Each module is designed to function independently, so the inclusion or exclusion of a particular module does not typically affect the functionality of other modules.
+The purpose of a module is to provide specific product features by implementing new functionality or extending existing capabilities of other modules.
+Each module is designed to function independently, so the inclusion or exclusion of a particular module typically doesn't affect the functionality of others.

 Module Folder Structure